Dubbing styles explained: lip-sync, voiceover & narration

 Here’s how it works:

-It’s beautiful – but it comes at a cost.
-Lip-sync dubbing is time-intensive and expensive.
+It’s a creative craft, but it comes at a cost.
+Lip-sync dubbing is time-intensive and can be expensive.
 It shines in feature films, dramas and high-end animation – formats where emotion and immersion are everything.

 Still, AI is starting to venture in.
 Industry innovators offer AI-powered lip-sync dubbing, but the human touch remains essential for emotional authenticity.